KrisMatrix/KrisMatrix/README.md

 ## Summary

 - 🔭 I’m currently working on modernizing hindulit.com and creating content for HinduLit.
-- 🌱 I’m currently mastering NodeJS, React, TensorFlow.
+- 🌱 I’m currently mastering NodeJS, Perl, Python, Vue, React, TensorFlow.
 - 🤔 I’m looking for full time opportunities in software development in the arena of full stack engineering and machine learning.
 I also enjoy game development and interested in open source game engines like Godot.
 - 💬 Ask me about HinduLit, Indian literature, my fun hobbies.
 If you are interested in hiring, you can reach me by email.
 - 📫 How to reach me: krishnaprashanth2004@yahoo.com